phongnguyen2012/non-fungible-token/README.md

 near call $ID nft_transfer '{"token_id": "0", "receiver_id": "alice.'$ID'", "memo": "transfer ownership"}' --accountId $ID --depositYocto 1
 Checking Alice's account again shows us that she has the Olympus Mons token.
-## Notes
-The maximum balance value is limited by U128 (2**128 - 1).
-JSON calls should pass U128 as a base-10 string.
-E.g. "100".
-This does not include escrow functionality, as ft_transfer_call provides a superior approach.
-An escrow system can, of course, be added as a separate contract or additional functionality within this contract.